Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 What is allergic esophagitis?

-What increases my risk for allergic esophagitis?
+What increases the risk for allergic esophagitis?

 What are the signs and symptoms of allergic esophagitis?

-- Throat pain when you swallow.
+- Throat pain during swallowing

-- Heartburn or chest pain.
+- Heartburn or chest pain

 How is allergic esophagitis diagnosed?

 Your healthcare provider will ask about your symptoms and when they began.
 Tell him or her if you know certain foods cause your symptoms.
 Tell him or her if you have any medical conditions or a family history of allergic esophagitis.
 You may also need any of the following:

 - Allergy tests are used to see how your body reacts to certain allergens.
 The tests may show what is causing your allergic esophagitis.

 - A barium swallow x-ray is used to take pictures inside your esophagus.
 You will swallow barium in a thick liquid before you have the x-ray.
 The barium helps any injuries show up better on the x-rays.

 - Endoscopy is used to find any tissue changes.
 A scope is used to see inside the esophagus.
 A scope is a long, bendable tube with a light on the end.
 The scope is placed in your mouth and passed down your throat and esophagus.
 A camera may be hooked to the scope to take pictures.